Love delicious and pretty desserts? This Berry Pavlova Recipe is one of our favorites, a fun and elegant dessert that you can serve to your guests.

 For the pavlova

-- Preheat the oven to 350°F. Using a pencil, trace a 9-inch circle on parchment paper, turn the paper upside down so the pencil marking is still visible but on the underside of the paper.
-Place on a large sheet tray, set aside.
+- Preheat the oven to 350°F. Using a pencil, trace a 9-inch circle on a sheet of parchment paper, and turn the paper upside down so the pencil marking is still visible but on the underside of the paper—place on a large baking sheet, and set aside.

 For the pastry cream

-- In a medium sauce pot, add the milk and 1/4 cup of the sugar, whisk to combine.
-Bring to a boil over medium heat, stirring often.
-While heating, in a large bowl, add the egg yolks, egg, cornstarch, and remaining 1/3 cup granulated sugar.
+- Bring to a boil over medium heat, stirring often.
+While heating, in a large bowl, add the egg yolks, whole egg, cornstarch, and remaining 1/3 cup granulated sugar.
 Whisk until smooth.

 Pavlova assembly

-- Place cooled pavlova on cake stand or whatever you are using to serve.
-Top with the pastry cream and berries.
+- Place cooled pavlova on a cake stand or whatever you are using to serve.
+Top the pavlova shell with the pastry cream and berries or fresh fruit of your choice along with fresh mint if desired.
 You can top with whipped cream, or serve it on the side, this is optional.

 Notes